Editorial Processes

 5. If the pre-check is successful, then the corresponding author is informed that their manuscript will enter the double-open ("non-blind") peer review process.
 (Approximate timescale - four weeks.)

 6. Reviews are forwarded to the corresponding author within approx. two weeks.
-If the outcome of the peer review process is positive ("acceptance without revisions", or "acceptance with minor or major revisions"), the corresponding author is granted up to six weeks for revisions.
-If the reviews are conflicting ("acceptance without revisions" and "rejection"), the "Special topic" editors draw on their expertise to produce a third review.
+If the outcome of the peer review process is positive, the corresponding author is granted up to six weeks for revisions.
+If the reviews are conflicting, the "Special topic" editors draw on their expertise to produce a third review.
 Two negative peer reviews result in the rejection of the manuscript, with the corresponding author being notified.

 7. The final manuscript version is checked for scientific quality by the "Special topic" editors and for compliance with the journal's publication ethics and formal editorial standards by the editorial team.
 (The corresponding author will be notified within approx. two weeks.)